Launch of new RAP

 Woolworths acquires Foodland New Zealand

-Woolworths reached an arrangement to acquire from Foodland Australia Limited (FAL) their New Zealand supermarket businesses, together with 22 Action stores in Australia.
+Woolworths reaches an arrangement to acquire from Foodland Australia Limited (FAL) their New Zealand supermarket businesses, together with 22 Action stores in Australia.

 Acquisition of Australian Leisure and Hospitality